Razat94/learnSEO/README.md

 <p align="center">
   All jokes aside, the main point of SEO is to improve your websites visibility, traffic, and search rankings.
+  This guide mainly goes over On-Page SEO.
+It does not go over link building and social media.
-  This guide is meant for people who get stuck on trying to optimize a site, and would like to follow good generalized SEO practices to change their websites accordingly.
+  In doing so, this guide is meant for people (like myself) who get stuck on trying to improve a website and ask themselves "How can I make it better?"
-  Please note however that even if you somehow complete all of the checklists on this page, it doesn't gurantee users that they will rank first.
-  All it means is that your page has the potential of being listed on a SERP.

   Without further ado...
 </p>